Fall Protection

 Fall protection is any equipment, device or system that prevents an employee from falling from an elevation or mitigates the effect of such a fall.

-Any condition on a walking-working surface that exposes an employee to a risk of harm from a fall on the same level or to a lower level.
+A fall hazard is any condition on a walking-working surface that exposes an employee to a risk of harm from a fall on the same level or to a lower level.

 What are the hazards associated with fall protection?